K33P-repo/K33P_Smart_Contract/backend/FRONTEND_INTEGRATION.md

 ### Base URL

-The base URL for all API endpoints is:
+The base URL for all API endpoints in development environment is:

 ```
 http://localhost:3000/api
 ```

-In production, this will be replaced with the actual server URL.
+In production environment, the base URL will be different.
+The application uses the `getApiUrl` utility function to dynamically determine the appropriate URL based on the environment.

 ## User Flow